mongodb/docs/source/reference/glossary.rst

       a metonym for relational databases.

    Cluster
-      Clusters are groups of :option:`mongod` instances running in conjunction to increase database availability and
+      Clusters are groups of :program:`mongod` instances running in conjunction to increase database availability and
       performance.
 See :term:`sharding` and :term:`replication` for
       more information on two different approaches to clustering with